slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 >
 > $\therefore$ $\mathcal{F}(w)$ is bijective.

-Let us summarize the relations we have established:

-> A Prüfer sequence maps to a
-unique tree $T$, the tree maps to a universe of connected graphs
-$\mathcal{U}_T$, and each graph in the universe corresponds to a set in $S_T$.

-In short, there is a nice generative path
+To summarize the relations we have established, we see that there is a nice generative path

 $$
 \text{Prüfer sequence} \to \text{Tree} \to S \in S_T \to G \in \mathcal{U}_T